 Harvey Guzzini Teulada Pendant Lamp

-Materials: 15 white acrylic organ pipe style tubes mounted in a circle.
+Materials: Lampshade made of 15 white acrylic organ pipe style tubes mounted in a circle.
 White painted metal (iron) frame.
 15 screws and ornamental nuts.
 Some plastic parts.
 White acrylic half round canopy.
 White painted Bakelite E27 socket.

 Height: 32 cm / 12.59”

 Width: ∅ 30 cm / 11.81”